 - Boil bok choy in noodles cooking water for about 2 - 3 minutes.

-- Arrange serving bowls with noodles and bok choy, spoon pork mince sauce and 2 tbsp of noodles cooking water on top of noodles and serve immediately. (see note 2)
+- Arrange serving bowls with noodles and bok choy, spoon pork mince sauce and 2 tablespoon of noodles cooking water on top of noodles and serve immediately. (see note 2)